-- Now it is time to set the thermostats.
-We are looking for an idle wash tank temperature of 160 °F (71 °C), and during operation a temperature of 150 °F (66 °C).
-The rinse temperature should be set to read 190 °F (88 °C) temperature.
-Turning the thermostat knobs in a clockwise motion and using top dead center as our indicator, increase the thermostat marked WASH to 160 °F (71 °C).
-Now, increase the thermostat marked RINSE to 190 °F (88 °C).
-Switch the WASH HEATER and RINSE HEATER breakers or fuse holders to the on/energized position.
-Allow 30 to 60 minutes for the machine to reach operating temperatures. - Note: There can be as much as 12 °F to 15 °F difference between the thermostat and the temperature gauge.
+• Now it is time to set the thermostats.
+We are looking for an idle wash tank temperature of 160 °F (71°C), and during operation a temperature of 150 °F (66°C).
+The rinse temperature should be set to read 190°F (88°C) temperature.
+Turning the thermostat knobs in a clockwise motion and using top dead center as our indicator, increase the thermostat marked "WASH" to 160°F (71°C).
+Increase the thermostat marked "RINSE" to 190°F (88°C).
+Switch the "WASH HEATER" and "RINSE HEATER" breakers or fuse holders to the on / energized position.
+Allow 30 to 60 minutes for the machine to reach operating temperatures.

+NOTE: There can be as much as 12 °F to 15 °F difference between the thermostat and the temperature gauge.
 Always set the thermostats to accommodate the desired temperature using the front panel gauges as your guide.
-For Machine and Operator Safety DO NOT set Wash or Rinse water temperatures above 190 °F (88 °C). - At this point your heat source should be engaged.
+For Machine and Operator Safety DO NOT set Wash or Rinse water temperatures above 190 °F (88 °C).

+- Your heat source should be engaged.
 If electrically heated, the wash and rinse heater contactor will be engaged.
 If gas heated, the burner or burners will fire.
 If steam heated, the steam solenoids will open.
-If you are not sure, or if the specific heat source is not on and the unit is not heating up, please refer to the Trouble Shooting Guide or contact Douglas Machines for assistance. - Now that everything is working fine.
-It is time to close and lock the electrical enclosure panel and start washing.
+If you are not sure, or if the specific heat source is not on and the unit is not heating up, please refer to the Trouble Shooting Guide or contact Douglas Machines Corp. for assistance. - When everything is working fine, close and lock the electrical enclosure panel and start washing.

-DIGITAL TOUCHPAD CONTROLS
+DIGITAL TOUCH PAD CONTROLS